annassanchez/elementsofai/part01_introduction_to_ai/introduction.md

 ### Is a self-driving car intelligent?
 The Chinese Room argument goes against the notion that intelligence can be broken down into small mechanical instrucitons that can be automated.
 <br>A self-driving car is an example of an element of intelligence (driving a car) that can be automated.
 The Chinese Room argument suggests that this, however, isn't really intelligent thinking: it just looks like it.
 Going back to the above discussion on "suitcase words", the AI system in the car doesn't see or understand its environment, and it doesn't know how to drive safely, in the way human being sees, understands, and knows.
 Accoridng to Searle this means that the intelligent behavior of the system is fundamentally different from actually being intelligent.
+### How much does philosophy matter in practice?
+The definition of intelligence, natural or artificial, and consciousness appears to be extremely evasive and leads to apparently never-ending discourse.
+In intellectual company, this discussion can be quite enjoyable (in the absence of suitable company, books such as The Mind's I by Hofstadter and Dennerr can offer stimulation).
+However, as [John McCarthy](http://jmc.stanford.edu/articles/aiphil/aiphil.pdf) pointed out, the philosophy of AI is "unlikely to have any more effect on the practice of AI research than philosophy of science generally has on the practice of science".
+Thus, we'll continue investigating systems that are helpful in solving practical problems without asking too much whether they are intelligent or just behave as they were.
+> ### General Vs Narrow AI
+> When reading the news, you might see the terms "general" and "narrow" AI.
+So what do these mean?
+Narrow AI refers to AI that handles one task.
+General AI, or Artificial  General Intelligence (AGI) refers to a machine that can handle any intellectual task.
+All the AI mehtods we use today fall under narrow AI, with general AI being the realm of science fiction.
+In fact, the ideal of AGI has been all but abandoned by the AI researchers of lack of progress towards it in more than 50 years despite all the effort.
+In contrast, narrow AI makes progress in leaps and bounds.
+> ### Strong Vs Weak AI
+> A related dichotomy is "strong" and "weak" AI.
+This boils down to the above philosophical distinction between being intelligent and acting intelligently, which was emphasize by Searle.
+Strong AI would amount to a "mind" that is genuinely intelligen and self-conscious.
+Weak AI is what we actually have, namely systems that eshibit intelligent behaviors despite being "mere" computers.

+### exercise 04: definitions, definitions
+Which definition of AI do you like the best? how would *you* define AI?
+Let's first scrutinize the following definitions that have been proposed earlier:
+1. "cool things that computers can't do"
+2. machines imitating intelligent behavior
+3. autonomous and adaptive systems

+**Your tasks:**
+- Do you think these are good definitions?
+Consider each of them in turn and try to come up with things that they get wrong -- either things that you think should be counted as AI but aren't according to the definition, or vice versa. **Explain your answers by a few senteces per item** (so just saying that all definition look good or bad isn't enough).
+- Also come up with **your own, improved definition** that solves some of the problems that you have identified with the above candidates.
+Explain in a few sentences how your definition may be better thatn the above ones.

+**Please read the above instructions carefully and answer both of the items above in the text box below.
+Your answer will be reviewed by other users and by the instructors.
+Please answer in English, and check your answer before clicking 'submit' because once submitted, you can no longer edit your answer.**
 # Chapter 02: AI problem solving
 # Chapter 03: Real world AI
 # Chapter 04: Machine Learning